alexellis/ghost-on-docker/README.md

 *This project is work-in-progress but all the blog images are fully working*

+## Ghost 1.0

+Ghost 1.0 was released in July 2017 you can find the [Dockerfile](https://github.com/alexellis/ghost-on-docker/tree/master/1.0/x86_64) here and a [Getting Started blog post here](https://blog.alexellis.io/try-ghost-1-0-in-docker/).

+For now I'd still recommend using Ghost 0.11.x which has better support for running in Docker under a known configuration.
+Check back soon for more on Ghost 1.0.

+## Ghost 0.11.x

+The rest of these instructions are for the version of Ghost running at https://blog.alexellis.io and many other sites.

 ### Getting started

 You can pull the ARMv7 image (for PI2/3) straight from the Docker Hub `docker pull alexellis2/ghost-on-arm:armv7` or build it yourself using the Dockerfiles as listed.